CONCURRENT SESSIONS

 Claire Booth, PhD, UCL Great Ormond Street Institute of Child Health, UK

-• This session delves into groundbreaking advancements in gene therapies, with a special emphasis on the hematopoietic stem cell (HSC) system.
-We will explore the latest developments in gene addition and gene editing techniques, including CRISPR/Cas9 and prime editing, and their applications in treating genetic diseases affecting the blood, central nervous system (CNS), skeletal systems, and more.
-Additionally, the session will highlight the emerging strategies in in vivo gene therapies, specifically targeting HSCs and immune cells, to offer innovative solutions for genetic disorders.
-This session will also discuss the regulatory, accessibility, and economic aspects of these advanced therapies.
+This session delves into groundbreaking advancements in gene therapies, focusing on the hematopoietic stem cell (HSC) system.
+Topics include gene addition and editing techniques, including CRISPR/Cas9 and prime editing, and their applications in treating genetic diseases affecting the blood, central nervous system (CNS), skeletal systems, and more.
+This session will also cover emerging in vivo gene therapy strategies targeting HSCs and immune cells, as well as the regulatory, accessibility, and economic challenges associated with these advanced therapies.

 Building an Enhanced Immune System to Fight Disease